 ISON was predicted to get very bright due to an extremely close fly by of the Sun, with some even going as far as saying, “it could get brighter than the Moon!”
 But then its rate of brightening slowed down considerably, and when it passed the Sun, the comet disintegrated.
 Had ISON stayed intact, it would have been well placed for northern observers and still could have put on a decent, but not “great” show.

 Even reliable comets have been duds in the past.
 While Halley’s Comet is famously known to visit the inner solar system every 75-76 years, it had a very disappointing showing in 1986.
-Compared to the spectacular appearance in 1910 thanks to its close proximity to Earth, the 1986 return saw the comet much further away than usual, in fact the comet and Earth were on opposite sides of the Sun!
-Therefore it was simply too dim to see from light polluted areas, and those that did see the comet described it as “just a smudge.”
+Compared to the spectacular appearance in 1910 thanks to its close proximity to Earth, the 1986 return to the inner solar system saw the comet much further away than usual, in fact the comet and Earth were on opposite sides of the Sun!
+Therefore it was simply too dim to see from light polluted areas, and casual viewers that did see the comet from urban locations described it as “just a smudge.”

 So when the next great comet appears, it will be one that everyone is talking about!
 The wait may be long, but it the memories will last a lifetime!
 It’s only a matter of time when Earth is finally treated to one, but it is definitely something you should make sure you see on your astronomy bucket list!